 The Racial Discrimination Act also outlines activities that are not deemed as discrimination, provided the activities are ‘done reasonably and in good faith’.
 These activities can include:

-If you are in police custody, the police can only question you if you have a support person with you during the interview.
+Police Custody – If you are in police custody, the police can only question you if you have a support person with you during the interview.
 If you are having difficulty as a result of language, educational, cultural or ethnic handicaps or differences, they should notify the Aboriginal and Torres Strait Islander Legal Service if you are arrested.
-For more information, see the Criminal section.
+For more information, see our Criminal section.

-The Australian Human Right Commission offers more information on the Racial Discrminiation Act of 1975, click here.
+Racial Discrimination Act – The Australian Human Right Commission offers more information on the Racial Discrimination Act of 1975, click here.